Martinus-Gymnasium Linz: History

 Modern Languages have been taught at the Martinus-Gymnasium since 1817.
-The faculty is one of oldest schools in Rhineland-Palatinate.

 The changes the French Revolution had caused in Germany and Europe forced the school to close for two year but soon it was re-opened in 1817.

 The first female student who graduated was mentioned in 1923.

 During the Second World War the school closed again for one year (1944/45) and was used as a military hospital.

 On moving to a new building in 1967, teachers, parents and students chose the name Martinus-Gymnasium.

 In 1974 the school established the system of the Mainzer-Studien-Stufe (MSS).

 In 2006 Martinus-Gymnasium celebrated its 300th anniversary.